 SA then asked participants to make written submissions in response to nine key questions.
 These included identifying where Australia's competitive advantage lies, where standards should be focused, and the anticipated benefits and costs of their implementation.
 The final question was “what are the consequences of no action in regard to AI standardisation?”

-We responded that the big tech companies would probably self-regulate, holding themselves to account against standards that they had created, and this would benefit neither government nor citizens.
+We responded that the big tech companies would probably self-regulate, holding themselves to account against standards that they had created, and this would benefit neither government nor communities.

 In our other main submissions, we reflected on the need for a balanced approach.
 BCG's preference is for standards that provide guidance rather than prescription, and initially tend towards voluntary acceptance rather than regulatory enforcement.
 They should provide a detailed framework that can be adapted by individual organisations to meet their own specific situation.